Smart Infrastructure Policy

 Agencies are required to comply with the policy and requirements for all new and upgraded infrastructure.
-The corresponding circular (DCS–2020-03) can be found on the NSW Government Circulars website.
+The corresponding circular (DCS – 2020-03) can be found on NSW Government Public Service Commission Government Circulars and memos.

 The Policy covers things like: Cyber Security, Privacy, Data and Intelligence, Application and Hosting, Connectivity and Sensors.
 All the requirements combined play a role in interoperability and the development of Smart Infrastructure.